General Information about the SACFS

 The SA Country Fire Service (CFS) is a volunteer based, fire and emergency service dedicated to protecting life, property and environmental assets in regional and semi metropolitan South Australia.

-With approximately 15 000 volunteers and 110 staff, CFS provides a range of fire and emergency services to more than 434 communities across South Australia.
+With approximately 13,500 volunteers and 200 staff, the CFS provides a range of fire and emergency services to more than 428 communities across South Australia.

 • Bushfires